 We have learned that presenting mitigating factors early in the court process often helps our clients avoid jail or achieve a lesser charge.
 In some domestic violence situations, the prosecutor wants to avoid having to deal with an uncooperative and combative victim who has charged their story several times.
 This scenario is not uncommon and will often lead the prosecutor to seek a quick resolution on the case favorable to our client.

-It should be noted there are domestic violence cases where a settlement with prosecutor can't be reached.
+It should be noted that there are domestic violence cases in which a settlement with the prosecutor can't be reached.
 This means we will have to proceed to a jury trial.
 Our lawyers are skilled at the art of cross-examination and will seek any weakness in the prosecutor's case.
-This would include inconsistent statements by the victim – or their motivation to lie or change story.
+This would include inconsistent statements by the victim or their motivation to lie or change their story.

-It should also be noted that California Evidence Code 1109 permits the prosecutor to introduction any prior acts of domestic violence acts in order to prove the new pending case.
+It should also be noted that California Evidence Code 1109 permits the prosecutor to introduce any prior acts of domestic violence in order to prove the new pending case.

 Early Intervention

-It's critical to understand how domestic violence investigations and the court process works in Los Angeles criminal courts. court cases.
-If you have been arrested and charged with a felony domestic violence case, early intervention by our law firm is crucial to maximize your chances of avoiding formal charged being filed in court.
+It's critical to understand how domestic violence investigations and the court process work in Los Angeles criminal courts. court cases.
+If you have been arrested and charged with a felony domestic violence case, early intervention by our law firm is crucial to maximize your chances of avoiding formal charges being filed in court.

-Even if charges have already been filed by the prosecutor, strategic legal representation could result in a favorable outcome, such as having the charges reduced, and being sentenced to probation, rather than jail time.
+Even if the prosecutor has already filed charges, strategic legal representation could result in a favorable outcome, such as having the charges reduced and being sentenced to probation rather than jail time.

 In situations where the prosecutor may have strong evidence against you, our lawyers will aggressively work to minimize the behavior by presenting your good background and character as mitigating factors.